 As well as seeing your Data Sets and Data Groups you can also use the data view to perform operation on them.

-If you click on any DataStore entry in the data view, you will see it become highlighted.
-If that DataStore is currently visible in the Chromosome Viewer then it will have a red line at the top and bottom of the track so you can quickly see where it is.
+If you click on any DataStore entry in the Directory Panel, you will see it become highlighted.
+If that DataStore is currently visible in the Chromosome Panel then it will have a red line at the top and bottom of the track so you can quickly see where it is.

 If you right click (or Apple+click) on any DataStore you will see a popup menu of options appear.